 Full curriculm vitae

-My research interests spans several topics within the fields — and in particular at the intersections of — inference, computing, and economics:
+My research interests spans several topics within the fields — and in particular at the intersections of — inference, computing, multi-agent and dynamics:

 My contact information can be found on my institute web site.